 The ISA is one of the most popular ways to save in the UK.
-They are a flexible, tax-efficient way to grow your wealth for the future, and depending on your present needs and situation, you have the possibility to choose the best one for you and to decide how much to invest.
+They work as a flexible, tax-efficient way to grow your wealth for the future, and depending on your present needs and situation, you have the possibility to choose the best one for you and to decide how much to invest.
 The benefits afforded an investor who opens an ISA are cumulative over the years and contributing to an ISA year on year can help you have a healthy investment portfolio.

 1. A generous allowance

 The ISA was introduced in 1999, with an original tax-free allowance of £7,000.
 In 2017, the allowance increased to £20,000, where it currently sits.
 Contributing to one each year adds up to a huge amount.
 In fact, if you had used your full ISA allowance between 1999 and April 2017, even before the increase to £20,000, you would have contributed £151,560.
 You would be well on the way to a comfortable retirement and would have a healthy house deposit.